BOOK A FREE DISCOVERY CALL

 “I am safe enough to feel, and this is one small step toward building more safety.”

 If emotions are still moving through you, let your body express what it needs, perhaps shaking, crying, sweating, yawning, or laughing.
-Allow the wave to pass naturally, without forcing or stopping it, if you have the space and time.
+Allow the wave to pass naturally, without forcing or stopping it.

 When you feel ready, bring your awareness back to the present moment.

-Notice five things you can see, four things you can hear, three things you can feel, two things you can taste, and one thing you can smell.
+Notice 5 things you can see, 4 things you can hear, 3 things you can feel, 2 things you can taste, and 1 thing you can smell.

 To close, say softly: